Defy1x/c19-React-Book-Search/README.md

 ## Deployed Link
 https://fathomless-bayou-67993.herokuapp.com/

 NOTE: I do NOT want to add this to my portfolio.
-My portfolio is polished work with clients, and capstones. thanks.
+My portfolio contains extremely polished work for clients and major capstones.
+This homework is not up to my standard of meticulousness that I expect from myself and also that I show on my portfolio.
+My current showcase of 9 projects ranging from apps and development work to UX and logo design is far more than enough to suffice what an employer or potential client is looking for.
+Adding the books HW project to my portfolio detracts from this standard.
 If you do not give me an A+ on this i will ask for regrade with the TAs as i have expressed this to Jonathan already.

 https://defy1x.github.io/c18-react-portfolio/